hanneslsm/bittnerkrull25/README.md

 ## Features
 - Full Site Editing (FSE): Enables comprehensive site customization using WordPress's block editor.
 - Custom Templates and Patterns: Provides unique templates and block patterns specific to client needs.
-- Theme Settings: Configurable options available via the theme.json file.
+- Theme Settings: Configurable options available via the theme.json file and a build process.
-- Custom Blocks and Styles: Includes custom-designed blocks and styles for a cohesive look.
+- Custom Blocks Styles: Includes custom-designed blocks and styles for a cohesive look.
 - Enhanced Asset Management: Efficiently manages JavaScript and CSS with Webpack.
 - GSAP Animations: Smooth animations using GSAP, enhancing interactivity and engagement.

 ## Recommended Plugins
-Create Block Theme Plugin: Recommended for easy exporting and customization of block themes.
+- [Create Block Theme Plugin:](https://wordpress.org/plugins/create-block-theme/) Recommended for easy exporting and customization of block themes.

 ## Installation
 - Download the theme from the GitHub repository.
 - Upload the bittnerkrull25 folder to the /wp-content/themes/ directory on your WordPress site.
 - Activate the theme via Appearance > Themes in the WordPress admin dashboard.

 ## Development
 This theme utilizes modern development tools and workflows to manage and bundle assets.

 ### Prerequisites
-- Node.js & npm: For package management and build processes.
+- **Node.js & npm:** For package management and build processes.
-- Webpack: Manages and optimizes assets.
+- **Webpack:** Manages and optimizes assets.

 ### Setup
 The theme employs `@wordpress/scripts` for the build process, streamlining the development workflow.